I am not a pop music aficionado, but I went to check out Freddie Mercury because my horoscope by Rob Brezsny recommended that I be like him.

 So, you ask, how do you do that?

 The path is not easy.
-I have a number of students that are in this same question.
+I have a number of students who ask this same question.

 The two ways of being are like two peaks, with the valley of the shadow of death in between.
 And you need to go to the valley, and experience going through the valley of the shadow of death.